 Development of materials related to printed electronics

 Over many years, Sumitomo Chemical has accumulated technologies for the design and synthesis of conductive polymer materials and for device design.
-Combining these core technologies, the laboratory is working on the development of organic photodiode sensors, polymer photovoltaic cells, organic transistors, and PLED, which is expected to succeed liquid crystal and plasma display technologies in thin panel televisions and be used for interior lighting.
+Combining these core technologies, the laboratory is working on the development of organic photodiode sensors, polymer photovoltaic cells, organic transistors, and PLED, which is expected to succeed liquid crystal and plasma display technologies in thin panel televisions.

 Luminescent materials of PLEDs